mollyfish/Front-end-Developer-Interview-Questions/answers.md

 #### JS Questions:

 * Explain event delegation
+  * Event delegation is needed when an event will be triggered by a dynamically generated DOM element.
+The event is then delegated to a parent element that will exist upon page load.
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?